isomerpages/isomer-designacademy/pages/Website Checklist.md

 | -------- |
 | ✅ Images should be in high-resolution
 | ✅ Images should be engaging and relevant to the content
-| ✅ Gifs and videos should work properly
 | ✅ Navigation bar headers should be clear and distinct
-| ✅ Keep navigation bar headers to a minimum (Not more than 5)
+| ✅ Keep within five navigation bar headers
 | ✅ Proper use of different text headings for content structure  (H1, H2, etc.)
 | ✅ Text headings should be descriptive
-| ✅ Text content should be easily understandable and free of typos
+| ✅ Text content should be straightforward and concise
 | ✅ Use proper text formatting to break up long paragraphs
-| ✅ Website content should be updated
+| ✅ Website content (e.g. dates, events) should be updated
 |